About this property

-A portion of this 9,387-acre area was acquired by the district using funds from the Orlando-Orange County Expressway Authority and the Florida Department of Transportation as part of the mitigation for beltway construction in the southern part of the county.
-Orange County funding provided the partnership to establish this regional preserve that protects the resources of the Econlockhatchee River.
+This property is an oasis in the rapidly developing Orlando area and protects resources of the Econlockhatchee River.
+Despite its proximity to a metropolitan area, the property is a gem of natural areas with abundant wildlife.
+Named for a former president and executive director of the Florida Audubon Society, a portion of this property was acquired by the district using funds from the Orlando-Orange County Expressway Authority and the Florida Department of Transportation as part of the mitigation for beltway construction in the southern part of Orange County.
+The county also contributed funding to establish a partnership that created this regional preserve.

 Please respect Florida’s wildlife and use caution while visiting district lands.
 These are wild animals.
 For your safety, do not approach or feed any wild animal.
-This vast expanse of flatwoods and open prairie straddles the Econlockhatchee River in east Orange County.
-Wildlife spottings may include bald eagles, sandhill cranes, red-cockaded woodpeckers, gopher tortoises, bobcats, river otters and indigo snakes.
+Wildlife you may see includes bald eagles, sandhill cranes, gopher tortoises, bobcats, river otters and indigo snakes.

 - Trails are available for hiking, horseback riding and bicycling.